Categories

 Neville, Ivan and Barry with Mickey seated.

-The Delmonts circa 1964/5 are Barry Grimwood, Ivan Thompson, Mickey Peacock and Neville Henderson,
+The Delmonts circa 1964/5 are Barry Grimwood, Ivan Thompson, Mickey Peacock and Neville Henderson.

 Barry Grimwood, John Feldman and Mickey Peacock at a Christmas show.